DataDog/documentation/content/en/database_monitoring/guide/heroku-postgres.md

 This guide assumes that you have configured the [Datadog Heroku buildpack][1] in your application dynos.

 [Datadog Database Monitoring][2] allows you to view query metrics and explain plans from all of your databases in a single place.
-This guide will cover how to set it up for [Heroku Postgres managed database][3].
+This guide covers how to set up Database Monitoring for a [Heroku Postgres managed database][3].

 *Note*: Only databases in the [Standard and Premium plans][4] publish metrics used by the integration.
 Not all the features of Database Monitoring are available when used with a Postgres instance in the Hobby plan.